-Do you believe the USD(I&S) has a responsibility to keep the congressional defense committees fully and currently informed of DOD sensitive activities?
+34. Do you believe the USD(I&S) has a responsibility to keep the congressional defense committees fully and currently informed of DOD sensitive activities?
 If so, how would you seek to fulfill that responsibility?

 Yes, I believe that the USD(I&S) has this responsibility under law, policy, and precedent.
-If confirmed, I intend to maintain a routine, continuous, and transparent dialogue with the congressional defense committees on all Defense Intelligence and Security Enterprise activities, to include DoD sensitive activities.
+If confirmed as the Deputy USD(I&S), I intend to support the USD(I&S) to maintain a routine, continuous, and transparent dialogue with the congressional defense committees on all Defense Intelligence and Security Enterprise activities, to include DoD sensitive activities.
 I believe that collaborative congressional oversight provides an invaluable perspective on DoD activities that informs better decisions within both branches of government, ultimately making DoD more effective in achieving our common purpose of strengthening national defense.